Updated December 28, 2015

 I went to school.
 I did pretty well.
-I worked my tail off to be the best at as much as I could.
+I worked hard to be the best at things, as much as I could.

-I got good grades, nearly straight A’s all the way through.
+I got good grades.
 I played piano and the flute, was in band and orchestra, landed the lead role in drama and played several sports.
 I was voted MVP of stuff and even set a few (insignificant) records.

 I graduated near the top of my class (there were only 19 of us so, you know, the chances were pretty good).
 Like all “good” students, I went to college and got a degree.

 I met the goals set before me over and over again.

 And you know what?
 I was lost.
 Because they weren’t really my goals, they were someone else’s.

 When it came to my career, I was miserable.
-I was simply waiting for the day I got married and could rely on my husband to support us.
+I was waiting for the day I got married and could rely on my husband to support us.
 Of course I didn’t really know what I would do after that either.